-In addition to the debt and credit agreements and mortgage with Squadron and its affiliate (refer to Note 8), we currently use Structure Medical, LLC ("Structure Medical") as one of our suppliers.
+In addition to the expired debt and credit agreements and mortgage with Squadron and its affiliate (refer to Note 8), we currently use Structure Medical, LLC ("Structure Medical") as one of our suppliers.
 Structure Medical is affiliated with Squadron and a supplier with which we maintain certain long-term agreements.
-Our aggregate payments to Structure Medical for inventory purchases were \$956, \$750 and \$2,622 for the years ended December 31, 2022, 2021 and 2020, respectively.
+Our aggregate payments to Structure Medical for inventory purchases were \$1,060, \$956 and \$750 for the years ended December 31, 2023, 2022 and 2021, respectively.